 Leachate

 The Permittee must not allow leachate from solid waste material to enter waters of the state without providing AKART, nor allow such leachate to cause or contribute to violations of the State Surface Water Quality Standards, Chapter 173-201A WAC, or the State Groundwater Quality Standards, Chapter 173-200 WAC.
-The Permittee must apply for a permit or permit modification as may be required for such discharges to waters of the state.
+The Permittee must apply for an individual permit or permit modification as may be required for such discharges to waters of the state.

 Recycle and Waste Material Other Than Concrete or Asphalt